 Create a pretty display by bunching a set of fairy lights into an elegant glass cloche.
 Add colour with a lush stair garland to provide a warm welcome and fill the space with a gorgeous woody scent.

 Keep colourful throws in a simple metal unit under a display of coats, scarves and bags.
 Beat winter chills with a woven blanket used as a door curtain and add texture with rustic baskets.

 Use delicate herb wreaths, hung as window decorations to add further delicate fragrance.
 And why not throw some fairy lights into the mix to add an extra bit of Christmas sparkle?

-9. Create advent bunting
+29. Create advent bunting

 Give a country hall a very modern twist with charcoal paint and gather the season’s deep winter palette of pine green, holly red and winter white to set the scene.